Bobby: 111 degrees?! Phoenix really can't be that hot, can it? Oh my God, it's like standing on the sun!

 - Lake Havasu City: City in western Arizona on the Colorado River.
 Best known for the London Bridge, which gave it a special relationship to the United Kingdom.

 - Parker: A town on the Colorado River.
 Home of one of the deepest dams in the world, which is front of Lake Havasu.
 No one is sure to pick who is the namesake of the town, since there's either Ely Parker, first Native American commisioner for the nation's government, or Earl Parker, a railroad surveyor and engineer.
-Appears and is filmed within in Fast Five.
+Appeared and filmed in Fast Five.

-- Poston: A tiny town 15 miles south of Parker, noted for having one of the largest Japanese American internment camps that operated during World War 2.
+- Poston: A tiny town 15 miles south of Parker, known for having one of the largest Japanese American internment camps that operated during World War 2.

-- Quartzite: A town best notable for having a huge number of winter residents between November and late Spring in every year.
+- Quartzsite: A town best notable for having a huge number of winter residents between November and late Spring in every year.
 These residents are from the northern states or Canada.
+This period is when Quartzsite hosted flea markets and gem shows from its winter residents.

 - Salome: A minor railroad town along US Route 60.
 Don't confuse its road as Route 66.

 - Tucson: Largest city in southern Arizona and the oldest overall in the state, which is 100 miles southeast of Phoenix.
 Home to the University of Arizona's campus.
-Sometimes noted for its aircraft boneyard in the Davis-Monthan Air Force Base and the many companies that specialize in optics here.
+It has a aircraft boneyard in the Davis-Monthan Air Force Base, and many companies that specialize in optics here.
 A bit more left in politics than the Phoenix area.

 - Benson: A former Southern Pacific railroad town.
 Considered to be the gateway of the Kartchner Caverns State Park.

 - Bisbee: A town located near the southeast corner of the state.
-It has well preserved mining scenes from the past.
+It has well preserved mining scenes from the past, and is built largely on the walls of a canyon, making for many winding roads and a lot of stairs.
+Come for the scenic vistas, stay for the cardio.

 - Douglas: Town that's also located close to the southeast corner.
 Situated next to the Mexican border, it was used to be a smelting town with ore from Bisbee.
 One of the state's most famous hotels, the Gadsden Hotel, is in Douglas.